saiveerateja2000/Kubernetes-Installation/README.md

 - **sudo privileges on your machines**

 ---
+## i used Containerd as the container runtime

 ## Setting up the Master Node
 The master node is responsible for managing the cluster.